 Extension Stats and Strengths

-Our primary Extension impacts page features a variety of annual impact resources that offer the latest details, data and stories regarding our statewide efforts.
+Our primary impacts webpage features a variety of annual impact resources that offer the latest details and data regarding our statewide efforts.

 - NC State Extension Annual Report 2022-23 (Accessible PDF | Digital Version)

 - NC State Extension | Annual Impact Handout 2022-23